smriti-sk/News-App/README.md

 Open your web browser and go to http://localhost:4200 to see the app in action.

 ### Contributing
-We welcome contributions to improve the News Aggregator App.
+I warmly welcome contributions to improve the News Aggregator App.
 If you have suggestions, bug reports, or new features in mind, please open an issue or submit a pull request.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.